AkkarinForest/Haskell-Workshop/intro-1/README.md

 This `greet` function:

 - takes two arguments.
 From the first two values after `::` in `:: String -> String ...` we know that both arguments are `String`'s,
-- From the last value in `greet :: ... -> String` we know the return value is also of type `String`.
+- from the last value in `greet :: ... -> String` we know the return value is also of type `String`.

 In general, given a function that takes `n` arguments, it's type signature will have `n + 1` types.
 The last one being the type of the returned value, and all the previous one's types of the arguments.